Meyer Lemon Scones October 23

 Preheat oven to 400F.
 Line a baking sheet with parchment paper.

-In a medium bowl, whisk together flour, baking powder, salt and sugar.
+In a medium bowl, whisk together flour, baking powder, baking soda, salt and sugar.
 Add butter and toss to coat.
 Using your finger tips, rub the butter into the flour mixture until it resembles very coarse sand.
 A few large bits are ok, but most should be smaller than a pea.

 Add 5-6 tablespoons of orange juice and zest and stir dought with a fork.
 Add remaining juice until dough comes together into a not-too-moist ball.
 Divide dough in to two balls and flatten onto baking sheet to for discs about 1-inch thick.
 Divide each disc into quarters and separate slightly.